 Interviews with Nishitani family members Misao Sakamoto and Martha Nishitani, 1995.

 The Life of Mark A. Matthews, by Dr. Ezra P. Giboney and Agnes M. Potter.
 Wm.
 B. Eerdmans Publishing Company, Grand Rapids, Michigan, 1948.
 Book in the library of University Presbyterian Church.
 Page 66ff: “One of the distinctive features of the Seattle pastorate was the setting up of the Branch system of Sunday Schools and Churches.”
 Each church outreach attempted to locate close to new schools which were being built in outlying areas, drawing upon the same population of families with school-age children.
 Branch outreach organizers were paid staff members of First Presbyterian Church.
 Page 76: The Sunday Schools’ annual Song Contest brought in children from 28 branches, as many as 1800 children.
 Page 79: The young minister who was trained to work with the Morningside Branch Sunday School in the 1920s was Rev. B.G.
 Stablein.
-In those days ministerial training was often done like an apprenticeship rather than by attending seminary.
+In those days ministerial training was often done like an apprenticeship with a local pastor rather than by attending seminary.

 Men Behind the Seattle Spirit: The Argus Cartoons.
 H.A.
 Chadwick, editor, 1906.
 Seattle Room RB.0 AR38M Seattle Public Library (Central).